The Belle City Manufacturing Company (Part I)

 In 1892 another Danish family arrived in Atlantic.
 A daughter of this family was named Marie M. Hanson.
 Nels met this young woman at the local Lutheran Church.
 He was immediately struck by this pretty young woman and they fell in love.
 Nels and Marie were married in January of 1893 and purchased a house located at 704 Olive Street in Atlantic.
 On December 8 of that same year, the couple had their first child, a son, George Andrew.
 Later, on March 27, 1896, a daughter, Lydia M. Nelson was born to the family and still later, on February 19, 1901 another daughter, Clara E. Nelson was born to the family living at 704 Olive Street.

-However, the booming economy that Atlantic had been experiencing ended abruptly with the start of the new century.
-Hard economic times hit the small city of Atlantic, Iowa, hard starting with stock market crisis called the “Panic of 1901.”
+However, the booming economy that Atlantic, Iowa, had been experiencing ended abruptly with the start of the new century.
+Hard economic times hit the small city of Atlantic, Iowa, starting with stock market crisis called the “Panic of 1901.”
 The Panic had been initiated by the titanic struggle between railroad magnates James J. Hill of the Great Northern Railway and Edward H. Harriman of the Union Pacific and Illinois Central railroads, for control of the Northern Pacific Railroad.
-Hard times hit the small community of Atlantic during the early years of the new century.
 Although, Atlantic, Iowa was served by the Rock Island Line which had no connection with the railroads involved in the fight between James J. Hill and Edward Harriman, the Panic had spread throughout the whole railroad sector of the economy and then spread to the national economy of the United States as a whole.
-For the first time since the city’s founding, Atlantic, Iowa, actually lost population–falling by 9.6% between 1900 and 1910.
+For the first time since the city’s founding, Atlantic, Iowa, actually lost population–falling by 9.6% in the decade between 1900 and 1910.

 The residual economic recession created by the Panic of 1901 stretched on into 1902 and created financial hardship for Nels Peter and his family.
 Finally, the family was forced to give up their shoe making business and move from Atlantic altogether.
 The family moved to Racine, Wisconsin, (1900 pop.
 29,102) and rented a house at 1705 West Sixth Street.
 Nels Peter opened a shoe store.
 Shortly after establishing themselves in Racine, the family was blessed by the arrival of another boy.
 On August 27, 1905, Valdemmar Emanuel Nelson, was born to Marie and Nels which completed the family.